-Notes payable - The fair value of the Company's notes payable has been estimated by the Company based upon the liability's characteristics, including interest rates, embedded instruments and conversion discounts.
+Notes payable and long term debt - The fair value of the Company's notes payable and long term debt has been estimated by the Company based upon the liability's characteristics, including interest rates, embedded instruments and conversion discounts.
 The carrying value approximates fair value.